jina-ai/agentchain/README.md

 4. Use `MultiModalAgent` (`ControlNet`) to generate personalized recommendations for diet, exercise, and medication, taking into account the seniors' health goals and preferences.
 5. Use `CommsAgent` (`TwilloCaller`) to make reminders and provide alerts to help seniors stay on track with their health goals, improving their quality of life and reducing the need for emergency care.

-# Features

-* **Multimodal input**: AgentChain allows users to input data in a variety of formats, including images, audio, text, and even tables.
-This makes it easy to work with a wide range of data types and sources.
-* **Multimodal Output**: AgentChain is capable of delivering results in a variety of formats as well, including audio, text, and image.
-This means users can choose the format that works best for their needs and preferences.
-* **Multi-tasking**: AgentChain is designed to execute a wide range of tasks based on the input it receives.
-This includes everything from image recognition and text analysis to data processing and more.
-* **Real-time internet search**: AgentChain provides access to real-time internet search capabilities, allowing users to quickly find and retrieve relevant information from the web.
-This can be especially useful for research and other knowledge-based tasks.
-* **Access to multiple useful tools**: AgentChain has access to multiple tools such as Python Repl, Terminal and Math modules to create sophisticated answers and verify code.
-* **Customizable**: If you need a tool you can easily configure your tool and add it to the pipeline.

-# Architecture

 # Get started